-Problem Causes and Solutions The bath does not achieve low temperatures Too much heating or not enough cooling can cause this problem.
-Check that the control indicator glows green showing that the controller is attempting to cool.
-The heaters may be disabled as a test by temporarily removing the heater fuses.
+Problem Causes and Solutions Power Up The unit is equipped with external operator accessible fuses.
+If a fuse blows, it may be due to a power surge or failure of a component.
+Replace the fuse once.
+DO NOT replace the fuse with one of a higher current rating.
+Always replace the fuse with one of the same rating, voltage, and type.
+If the fuse blows a second time, it is likely caused by failure of a component part.
+Contact a Fluke Calibration Authorized Service Center (Section 1.3) for assistance.
 The controller does not maintain controller parameters or parameters are reset each time the power to the unit is removed Note: Before performing the memory check, you need to record the controller calibration parameters (found in the CAL menu of the instrument) and any user-adjusted parameters that you have changed (such as the programmable set points and proportional band).
 Memory Check Doing a memory check is the easiest way to verify the ability of the battery to maintain controller parameters.
 1. Power off the instrument.
-2. Disconnect the instrument from AC power for 10 seconds.
-3. Reconnect the AC power and power on the instrument.
-4. If the display shows InIT and/or the cycle count shows a low number such as 0002, the battery is spent and should be replaced.
-Contact an Authorized Service Center for assistance.
-5. After replacing the battery, you must reprogram the calibration and user-adjustable parameters into the controller.
+Disconnect the instrument from AC power for 10 seconds.
+Reconnect the AC power and power on the instrument.
+If the display shows InIT and/or the cycle count shows a low number such as 0002, the battery is spent and should be replaced.
+Contact a Fluke Calibration Authorized Service Center for assistance.
+After replacing the battery, you must reprogram the calibration and user-ad- justable parameters into the controller.